travisdowns/travisdowns.github.io/_posts/2020-07-06-concurrency-costs.md

 In particular, note that mutex add has more than 9x the number of instructions compared to cas add yet still runs at half the speed, in line with the 2:1 ratio of atomics.
 Similarly, ticket yield and ticket spin have slightly _better_ performance than cas add despite having about twice the number of instructions, in line with them all having a single atomic operation[^casworse].

 The last row in the table shows the performance of mutex3, an implementation we haven't discussed.
 It is a basic mutex offering similar functionality to `std::mutex` and whose implementation is described in [Futexes Are Tricky](https://akkadia.org/drepper/futex.pdf).
-Because it doesn't need to pass through two layers of abstraction[^twolayer], has only about one third the instruction count of `std::mutex`, yet performance is almost exactly the same, differing by less than 10%.
+Because it doesn't need to pass through two layers of abstraction[^twolayer], it has only about one third the instruction count of `std::mutex`, yet performance is almost exactly the same, differing by less than 10%.

 So the idea that you can almost ignore things that are in a lower cost tier seems to hold here.
 Don't take this too far: if you design a lock with a single atomic operation but 1,000 other instructions, it is not going to be fast.
 There are also reasons to keep your instruction count low other than microbenchmark performance: smaller instruction cache footprint, less space occupied in various out-of-order execution buffers, more favorable inlining tradeoffs, etc.